Robustness of competing climatic states

 The paper is organized as follows.
-After the description of our setups and simulations in Section~\ref{sec:2}, we use TheDiaTo in Section~\ref{sec:3} to study the five competing attractors obtained in the aquaplanet simulations presented by \citet{brunetti2019}.
+After the description of our setups and simulations used to construct the bifurcation diagram in Section~\ref{sec:2}, we apply TheDiaTo in Section~\ref{sec:3} to study the five competing attractors.
 In Section~\ref{sec:4}, we discuss how re-injecting dissipated kinetic energy affects the physical budgets and the overall properties of the attractors, focusing on the hot state.
-In Section~\ref{sec:5}, we investigate the impact of changing the cloud parametrization scheme on what we refer later to as the cold state, which is intermediate with respect to surface temperature.
+In Section~\ref{sec:5}, we investigate the impact of changing the cloud albedo scheme on what we refer later to as the cold state, which is intermediate with respect to surface temperature.
 Finally, we discuss the importance of performing such diagnostics in climate models before drawing our conclusions in Section~\ref{sec:6}.